 Why wait weeks or even months for a stock to creep upward 5 or 10% when you can DOUBLE in a single day?

-And with every new update around Operation Motherlode…
+And looking back, around every new update around Operation Motherlode…

-The hits.
-Just.
-Kept.
-On.
-Coming.
+I was able to target hit after hit.

 For instance, after Operation Motherlode officially went operational on July 11th, to virtually NO APPLAUSE or recognition whatsoever…